martinmoene/EngFormat-Cpp/README.md

 C++ based Engineering Notation Formatter

-The C++ engineering formatter presented here is based on the code by Jukka Korpela and David Hoerl as available from the project [EngineeringNotationFormatter](https://github.com/dhoerl/EngineeringNotationFormatter) [1] on GitHub.
+The C++ engineering formatter presented here is partly based on [code found on stackoverflow](http://stackoverflow.com/a/15734251/437272) and partly based on the code by Jukka Korpela and David Hoerl as available from the project [EngineeringNotationFormatter](https://github.com/dhoerl/EngineeringNotationFormatter) [1] on GitHub.

 Example usage
 -------------